Skip to content

 He has published and presented more than 75 papers in the fields of higher education, leadership, strategic planning, project management, computer science and information technology.
 He also served as principal investigator or co-investigator on more than $15 million in research grants.

-Clements was born in Arlington, Va., but spent the majority of his life in Maryland before relocating to West Virginia and then to Clemson.
-He and his wife, Beth, have been married for 30 years and have four children, Tyler, Hannah, Maggie and Grace; two sons-in-law, Tanner Coombs and Max Kinser; a daughter-in-law, Margot Murray Clements; a grandson, Cannon Coombs; and a granddaughter, Eliza Clements.
+Clements was born in Arlington, Va., but spent the majority of his life in Maryland before relocating to West Virginia and then Clemson.
+He and his wife, Beth, have been married for 33 years and have four children, Tyler, Hannah, Maggie and Grace; two sons-in-law, Tanner Coombs and Max Kinser; a daughter-in-law, Margot Murray Clements; three grandsons, Cannon, Ronan and Tee; and three granddaughters, Eliza, Eva and Caroline.

 Education